celo-org/celo-monorepo/packages/docs/operations-manual/node-upgrades.md

 {% hint style="info" %} `startAtBlock` and `stopAtBlock` must be given a block in the future. {% endhint %}

 #### Geth Flags
-* `--replica` flag which starts a validator in replica mode
+* `--istanbul.replica` flag which starts a validator in replica mode.
-* `--replicaStateDBPath`.
-Path to save information on if the node is a replica or not and when to start/stop.
-This will override geth's flags.
-If this is set to an empty string it will use an in-memory (non-persistent) database.

 #### Steps to upgrade
 1. Pull the latest docker image.